PaddlePaddle/PaddleRS/docs/intro/indices_en.md

 Through `paddlers.transforms.AppendIndex` operator remote sensing index can be calculated and appended to the input image of the last band.
 When you build the `AppendIndex` object, you need to pass in the remote sensing index name and a dictionary containing the band-index correspondence (the key in the dictionary is the band name and the index number counts from 1).

-## List of PaddleRS supported remote sensing indices
+## List of PaddleRS Supported Remote Sensing Indices

 |Remote sensing index name|Full name|Purpose|Reference|
 |-----------|----|---|--------|